quinnoaks/first_code_review/README.md

 ## Setup

-* _Use the following GitHub link to launch the webpage._
+* _Use the following GitHub link to launch the webpage: http://quinnoaks.github.io/first_code_review/_
 * _Use the various links within the webpage to learn more about me._

 ## Technologies Used